luzhuomi/scalangj/scala3migration.md

 ```
 As I could not find any methods that used this import, I removed it.

-When I tried to run `migrate-syntax scalangj`, I got multiple errors in the test files.
+When I tried to run `migrateSyntax scalangj`, I got multiple errors in the test files.
 These stemmed from the change in the `scalatest` library version.
 I changed the line
 ```scala
 import org.scalatest.{FunSuite, Matchers}
 ```